Dun gene

-The dun gene is a dilution gene that affects both red and black pigments in the coat color of a horse.
-The dun gene lightens most of the body while leaving the mane, tail, legs, and primitive markings the shade of the undiluted base coat color.
+The dun gene is responsible for the coat color seen in wild equines, which was lost in most domestic horses.
+A dun horse has a lightened color over most of the body while leaving the points darker.
+Both red and black pigment are affected.
 A dun horse always has a dark dorsal stripe down the middle of its back, usually has a darker face and legs, and may have transverse striping across the shoulders or horizontal striping on the back of the forelegs.
 Body color depends on the underlying coat color genetics.
 A classic "bay dun" is a gray-gold or tan, characterized by a body color ranging from sandy yellow to reddish brown.
 Duns with a chestnut base may appear a light tan shade, and those with black base coloration are a smoky gray.
-Manes, tails, primitive markings, and other dark areas are usually the shade of the undiluted base coat color.
-The dun gene may interact with all other coat color alleles.
+The mane, tail, legs, and primitive markings are usually the same color seen on non-dun horses.
+Interactions with other coat color genes can result in a wide variety of possible colors.